CONNECT WITH me ON INSTAGRAM

 When choosing a hotel in Cuba, it’s important to remember the golden rule.
 Nothing is as good as the rating it gives itself in Cuba.

-If a hotel has a 5 star rating in Cuba it is likely a 3 star or less establishment by world standards.
+If a hotel has a 5 star rating in Cuba, it’s likely a 3 star or less establishment by world standards.
+And the five star rating it claims, will be based on nothing except ratings it’s bought and paid for.

 Most Cubans who are rating hotels in Cuba have only recently been allowed into hotels.
 Prior to 2008 Cuban’s were not allowed to stay in hotels.
 International hotels in Cuba were reserved for foreigners prior to 2008.